intissarMez/wakanda-studio/installation.md

 <img src="img/hw-first-preview.png"/>

-Let's have a look to our project structure : the src folder is the classical [ionic2 project structure](http://ionicframework.com/docs/v2/setup/tutorial/project-structure/ "ionic tutorial").
+Let's have a look to our project structure : the src folder is the classical ionic2 project structure.
+[More info here](http://ionicframework.com/docs/v2/setup/tutorial/project-structure/ "ionic tutorial").

-A simple change in `pages/home.html` and I have my **HelloWorld** done.
+A simple change in `mobile/src/pages/home.html` and I have my **HelloWorld** done.

-You can change the background color in `pages/home.css` to make it more visual.
+To make it more visual, you can change the home page background color in its scss file `mobile/src/pages/home.scss` by adding:

+`.scroll-content {
+  background-color:#f0f8ff
+}`

 The preview is automatically reloaded after each saving.

 <img src="img/hw-colored-preview.png"/>